 Interview Process and Training

 You do not need to have previous experience or training.
 We require proven ability and aptitude to carry the responsibilities of a house assistant before an offer of employment is given.
 We conduct an interview, criminal reference-check (Vulnerable Sector Screening), personal reference-checks, and coordinate a trial shift in one of our homes.
 All training is provided within 3 months of joining the community: dispensing medication, personal care and hygiene, CPR and CPI.

-All applications must be done on-line on the L’Arche Canada Website
+All applications must be done on-line on the L’Arche Canada Recruitment Website

 If you are located in the Greater Toronto Area, you can also send a resume and cover letter to email@example.com.

 International Application Process

-Please note: we are only able to directly process applications from Canadian Citizens or Landed Immigrants.
-All international applicants, including persons who are presently in Canada on a visitor’s visa need to apply through the L’Arche Canada centralized application system which will direct applicants to L’Arche Daybreak if there are present needs.
+Please note: we are only able to directly process applications and resumes from Canadian Citizens or Landed Immigrants.
+All international applicants, including persons who are presently in Canada on a visitor’s visa need to start the application process by visiting the L’Arche Canada Recruitment Website which will direct applicants to L’Arche Daybreak if there are present needs.

 We continue to welcome many assistants from many different cultures.
 The application process for foreign applicants to come to Daybreak involves 4 steps which could take 4 – 6 months or more:

 - Apply through the L’Arche Canada Recruitment Website

 - Indicate on the application whether you would want to come to Daybreak or you are open to going to any other community.
 There are 29 communities across Canada.